-A representative list of data security breach, consumer protection, and antitrust cases litigated by Barnow and Associates, P.C., appears below.
+A representative list of data security breach, automotive, consumer protection, and antitrust cases litigated by Barnow and Associates, P.C., appears below.

 In Re: TJX Retail Security Breach Litigation, MDL No. 1838.